0xazu/coding-challenge-go/README.md

-# coding-challenge-go
+# transactions

-This repository contains my solution to the go coding challenge.
+This repository contains a simple challenge to practice go

 ## Assumptions